app-generator/ecommerce-flask-stripe/README.md

 # Flask Stripe Sample

-Open-source simple `eCommerce` project that loads the products from `JSON` files saved in the [templates](https://github.com/app-generator/sample-flask-stripe/tree/master/app/templates/products) directory (no database required) - Powered by **Flask**.
+Open-source mini `eCommerce` project that loads the products from `JSON` files saved in the [templates](https://github.com/app-generator/sample-flask-stripe/tree/master/app/templates/products) directory (no database required) and uses a decent UI for page styling - Powered by **Flask**.

 <br />